barumau/PanGlobish/English/103_aksente.md

 ## Tone and Intonation

-Word tone and sentence intonation don't have any grammatical function in Dunish.
+Word tone and sentence intonation don't have any grammatical function in Panglobish.

-Dunish is not a tonal language.
+Panglobish is not a tonal language.
 The pitch or melody of syllables in words doesn't affect the meaning of the word.

 Also intonation i.e. the melody of a phrase, doesn't affect the meaning of the phrase.